Master of Science in Nursing

 An Applicant must have:

-- A minimum over-all grade point average of 2.7 on 4.0 scale for all undergraduate coursework counted toward the BSN.
+- A minimum over-all grade point average of 2.75 on 4.0 scale for all undergraduate nursing.

-- Eligibility for unencumbered licensure as a Registered Nurse in Louisiana or Texas (dependent upon where precepted experiences occur).
+- Eligibility for unencumbered licensure as a Registered Nurse in the state where precepted experiences occur.

 B. Conditional Status: